Court in New York rejects effort to block book by President Trump’s niece

-Judge Peter J. Kelly of Queens County Surrogate’s Court dismissed the effort by President Trump’s brother, Robert, to block publication on grounds that it was filed in an improper jurisdiction and that the probate dispute had long been settled.
+Judge Peter J. Kelly of Queens County Surrogate’s Court dismissed the effort by President Trump’s brother, Robert, to block publication on grounds that it was filed in an improper jurisdiction and that a family probate dispute had long been settled.

 Mary Trump’s lawyer, Theodore Boutrous Jr., said in a statement that the court “has promptly and correctly held that it lacks jurisdiction to grant the Trump family’s baseless request to suppress a book of utmost public importance.”
 Boutrous said he hoped that ends the matter.

-“Democracy thrives on the free exchange of ideas, and neither this court nor any other has authority to violate the Constitution by imposing a prior restraint on core political speech.”
+“Democracy thrives on the free exchange of ideas, and neither this court nor any other has authority to violate the Constitution by imposing a prior restraint on core political speech,” Boutrous said.

 But Robert Trump’s attorney, Charles J. Harder, said he would refile the petition to the state Supreme Court.
-In the petition, Robert Trump said that Mary had agreed not to publish anything about those involved in the case after agreeing to an unspecified payout in a family inheritance case.
+In the petition, Robert Trump said Mary Trump had agreed not to publish anything about those involved in the case after agreeing to an unspecified payout in a family inheritance case.

 “Robert Trump, Mary Trump and the other family members who settled in 2001, agreed to jurisdiction of future disputes in the Surrogate’s Court of Queens County, New York,” Harder said.
 “This matter therefore was filed in that court.
 Today, the Surrogate’s Court ruled that it does not have jurisdiction over the dispute.
 Therefore, Robert Trump will proceed with filing a new lawsuit in the New York State Supreme Court.”